spine-tools/Spine-Toolbox/docs/source/settings.rst

    :align: center

 Settings in the **GAMS** group:

-- **GAMS executable** Set the path to GAMS executable you want to use in running GAMS tools.
+- **GAMS executable** Set the path to GAMS executable you want to use when executing GAMS tools.
 If you have GAMS in your PATH environment variable, it will be automatically used.
 You can also choose another GAMS by clicking the
   |open-folder| button.

 Settings in the **Julia** group:

-Choose the settings on how Julia Tools are executed in Spine Toolbox projects.
+Choose the settings on how Julia Tools are executed.

-- **Basic Console** (default) When selected, Julia Tools will be executed in a custom interactive Julia REPL.
+- **Basic Console** When selected, Julia Tools will be executed in a custom interactive Julia REPL.

 - **Julia executable** Set the path to a Julia Executable used in launching the Basic Console.
 If Julia is in PATH this will be autofilled, but you can also choose another Julia executable.